RE-N-Y/Recommender-Systems/README.md

 Recommender systems are one of the most important applications in data scinece and machine learning.
 The repsitory focuses on analyzing MovieLens 1M data for rating prediction and Myanimelist dataset for analyzing Japanese Animation preferences in large internet community myanimelist.
 The datasets were from official GroupLens website and MAL Kaggle dataset containing over 30M user ratings and 14K different shows.
 Feel free to go into either directory to view both data processing and feature engineering process.
-Please view colab links for full examples
+Please view colab links for full examples.

 ### movieRec